drakkan/sftpgo/docs/full-configuration.md

   - `max_per_host_connections`, integer.
 Maximum number of concurrent client connections from the same host (IP).
 If the defender is enabled, exceeding this limit will generate `score_limit_exceeded` events and thus hosts that repeatedly exceed the max allowed connections can be automatically blocked.
 0 means unlimited.
 Default: 20.
   - `defender`, struct containing the defender configuration.
 See [Defender](./defender.md) for more details.
     - `enabled`, boolean.
 Default `false`.
+    - `driver`, string.
+Supported drivers are `memory` and `provider`.
+The `provider` driver will use the configured data provider to store defender events and it is supported for `MySQL`, `PostgreSQL` and `CockroachDB` data providers.
+Using the `provider` driver you can share the defender events among multiple SFTPGO instances.
+For a single instance the `memory` driver will be much faster.
+Default: `memory`.
     - `ban_time`, integer.
 Ban time in minutes.
     - `ban_time_increment`, integer.
 Ban time increment, as a percentage, if a banned host tries to connect again.
     - `threshold`, integer.
 Threshold value for banning a client.